efea-umich/cse-593/main-project/project.typ

     - U06-10: The constant interruptions from the smartwatch made her feel overwhelmed, and the lack of quick ways to dismiss or filter notifications left her frustrated.
 She wished the watch would allow easier management of personal vs. professional notifications.
     - U06-11: Her kids played with her smartwatch while charging, which resulted in a cracked screen.
     - U06-12: The cracked screen made it difficult to see and interact with the smartwatch.
 She was visibly annoyed, as it had impacted her daily use, and she struggled to find a repair option, which added stress to her routine.
-    - U06-13: She was attempting to reply to her husband saying “yes” to indicate she can pick up the kids, but the cracked screen and sweat made it difficult.
+    - U06-13: She was attempting to reply to her husband saying "yes" to indicate she can pick up the kids, but the cracked screen and sweat made it difficult.
     - U06-14: The cracked and unresponsive screen, combined with sweat on her hands, made it extremely difficult for her to tap the right reply.
 She felt frustration and a sense of helplessness as she couldn't use the smartwatch to quickly respond, forcing her to grab her phone.
     - U06-15: While outside running errands, she tried to use the smartwatch, but the screen was hard to read under the sun.The difficulty in viewing the smartwatch screen outside, coupled with the sweat on her hands, made her feel frustrated.
 The limited visibility forced her to check her phone instead, leading to a sense of disappointment about the smartwatch's outdoor usability.
     - U06-16: She set a reminder on the smartwatch for a customer delivery but missed the alert because the watch didn't vibrate strongly enough.